 When we talk about the toughness of metals there are many factors to consider such as yield and compressive strength, hardness, and several other properties.
 We rely on metals for all sorts of construction and technology purposes.
-At times due to lack of awareness and knowledge, we tend to utilize metals that are not fit for a particular purpose.
-Choosing your type of metal wisely is extremely vital to build a strong foundation for your multiple applications and constructions.
+At times due to a lack of awareness and knowledge, we tend to utilize metals that are not fit for a particular purpose.
+Choosing your type of metal wisely is extremely vital to building a strong foundation for your multiple applications and constructions.

-When it comes to tungsten, many might doubt and usually wonder if tungsten is the strongest metal or not.
-Well, we are here to answer!
-Tungsten is one of the most versatile metals that can be used in a wide range of applications.
-It is extremely strong, conductive, and exhibits many other properties that make it one of the finest available options in the market.
-It has the highest melting point of all metals and thus makes tungsten one of the strongest metals out there.
+Tungsten is the strongest metal on earth with a strength of 1510 megapascals.
+It is one of the most versatile metals that can be used in a wide range of applications.
+Such metal type ensures better durability, conductivity, and exhibits many other properties, making it one of the finest available options in the market.
+Tungsten has the highest melting point of all metals, making the material one of the strongest metals out there.

 The melting point ranges over 3,000 degrees Fahrenheit, along with the greatest tensile strength of any natural metal.
-The tensile strength refers to the ability of the material to withstand any force or pressure without breaking.
+Tensile strength refers to the ability of the material to withstand any force or pressure without breaking.
 It has a tensile strength of about 50,000 to 60,000 pounds per square inch (PSI).
 Therefore you can definitely face a hard time breaking this metal.